launchscout/apprentice_program/Expectations.md

 * Read/understand/pick the stories you are working on.
 They may still need help getting started on a story, but they should be able to reason out where and how to change code if you point them in the right direction
 * They should at least be writing some tests, with help, to make sure the code is working as expected.
 * Should feel more comfortable with how the front-end and back-end code talk to each other and interact.
+* Should be able to explain a piece of code or ticket they worked on with a pair.
+* Use a debugger effectively

 ## End of month three

 They apprentices should be able to:

+* Work a ticket or two, 100% solo.
 * Start to understand what the team is/isn't responsible for.
 * Contribute more heavily in the 30-50% driving range.
 * Engaging as a navigator if they aren't driving (reading the code, making sure requirements are being met, etc)
 * Start interacting with teams outside of the current team, as needed, for tickets
-* Handle giving standup updates for the pair.
-* Start learning a second programming langauge.
+* Start learning a second programming language.
+* Present their work to groups of developers/stakeholders

 ## End of month four

 They apprentices should be able to:

-* Work a ticket or two, 100% solo.
 * Should be voicing opinions on how to best approach code
 * Should be able to figure out where code is and how to make the changes needed for tickets
 * Have room to be wrong, but starting to get on the right track when understanding things.
-* Should be able to explain a piece of code or ticket they worked on with a pair.
-* Use a debugger.
 * Start to feel comfortable in a second programming language.

 ## End of month five